Alaska Department of Fish and Game

 - Refuges & Sanctuaries

-Walrus Islands State Game Refuge
+Walrus Islands State Game Sanctuary

 These seven small, isolated islands in Bristol Bay host one of the largest annual land-based walrus haulouts in the Western Hemisphere.
 Each spring, 2,000 to 10,000 male walruses bask on the rocky beaches of Round Island for days at a time.
 Steller sea lions have a rookery nearby and gray whales swim offshore along the coast.
 In spring and summer, red foxes feed and play on the island slopes.
 Hundreds of thousands of seabirds, including kittiwakes, murres, puffins, cormorants, parakeet auklets, and pigeon guillemots breed along the islands’ shores during the summer.